akipekoren/tic-tac-toe/README.md

 2) Calculate the evaluation function for every node

-3)Go back from leaves to root :
+3) Go back from leaves to root :

 for max player, choose the highest val for min player, choose the lowest val